marufrahmangit/marufrahmangit/README.md

 🌱 I’m currently building a Cybersecurity Portfolio that includes learning and using tools and techs such as Linux, Python, SQL, Suricata, Chronicle, and Splunk, risk management and cybersecurity frameworks such as NIST, and conducting enterprise-wide security audits based on provided scenarios.

-⚡ I am also super casually poking around with problem-solving
+⚡ I am also super casually poking around with problem-solving...

 ![Leetcode Stats](https://leetcard.jacoblin.cool/marufrahman_leetcode)